How to keep bunnies from chewing furniture

 • Commercial Rabbit Toys: Many pet stores offer specialized items designed for nibbling.
 I prefer those with multiple textures and components to keep my pet engaged.

-See also How to clean construction dust from furniture
+See also How to get sunscreen off outdoor furniture

 Regularly rotating these toys helps maintain interest.
 I find that changing the arrangement every few weeks keeps the experience fresh and entertaining.